 - Why are you the right candidate for this job?

-Want to prepare some more?
-Click here to brush up on the 10 most common interview questions you could be asked.
+These are some of the common science teacher interview questions that might come up.
+Hopefully, you feel prepared and ready to visit your potential new school.
+To prepare some more, click here to brush up on the 10 most common interview questions you could be asked.